Baduy people: History

-The discrepancy between the two theories led to the notion that in the past, the identity and historicity of the Kanekes had been intentionally concealed, in order to protect the community from attacks by the Sunda Kingdom's enemies.
+The discrepancy between the two theories has led to the notion that in the past, the identity and historicity of the Baduy had been intentionally concealed in order to protect the community from attacks by the Sunda Kingdom's enemies.
 Van Tricht, a doctor who had done medical research in the area in 1928, denied this theory, however.
-According to him, the Kanekes people are natives of the region and have strongly resisted external influences.
-The Kanekes people themselves also refuse to acknowledge that they originate from the fugitives of Pajajaran, the capital of the Kingdom of Sunda.
+According to him, the Baduy are natives of the region and have strongly resisted external influences.
+The Baduy themselves also refuse to acknowledge that they originate from the fugitives of Pajajaran.
 According to Danasasmita and Djatisunda, the Baduy people are local to the settlements that are officially mandated by the king, because the people are obliged to preserve the kabuyutan (ancestral or ancestral worship).